 When the discussion has run its course and begins to lose momentum, thank everyone for their sharing.
 If possible, tell them one thing that you will honestly, genuinely take from the discussion, such as, "I feel honored to be among such compassionate, open-minded people," or, "Some of these questions that you posed were so interesting and I am going to take them with me and give them much more thoughtthank you."

-Point out that many people may want to learn more about the issues and what they can do to help, and direct them to the Tribe of Heart screening handout and Peaceable Journey web resource for more information.
+Point out that many people may want to learn more about the issues and what they can do to help, and direct them here to Peaceable Journey

 Thank everyone again for coming and tell them where to go for vegan refreshments if you are serving them.